earth-system-radiation/rte-rrtmgp/README.md

 RTE computes fluxes given spectrally-resolved optical descriptions and source functions.
 The fluxes are normally summarized or reduced via a user extensible class.

-Example programs and documenation are evolving - please see examples/ in the repo and Wiki on the project's Github page.
+Example programs and documentation are evolving - please see examples/ in the repo and Wiki on the project's Github page.
 Suggestions are welcome.
 Meanwhile for questions please contact Robert Pincus and Eli Mlawer at rrtmgp@aer.com.

 ## Recent changes